The Happy JavaScript Module

 The final size at runtime must be 10kb or less minified and compressed.

-Small modules like this install and download faster and they get parsed and executed faster too.
-They also take up less space.
-It's also an indication the module is disciplined about the problem scope it addresses.
+Small modules like this install and download faster making both the developer and user experience better.
+They get parsed and executed faster too, which not only improves the speed of an app but has a smaller memory footprint.
+Small size is also an indication the creators of the module are disciplined about the problem scope they’re addressing.

 Zero dependencies